 Vegan options at KFC

-Without Beyond Meat’s chicken nuggets, there aren’t many substantial plant-based items on the KFC menu.
-And unfortunately, the fast-food chain discontinued a number of its vegan-friendly options, including corn on the cob, house salad, applesauce, and the apple turnover, which was its only vegan dessert option.
+Without Beyond Meat’s chicken nuggets, there aren’t many substantial plant-based items on the KFC menu stateside.
+And unfortunately, the fast-food chain discontinued a number of its vegan-friendly options, including corn on the cob, baked barbecue beans, green beans, house salad, applesauce, and the apple turnover, which was its only vegan dessert option.
 (But, in case you didn’t know, the baked apple pie at McDonald’s is free from all animal ingredients!)

-However, if you’re hungry and not in the vicinity of a more vegan-friendly restaurant, you can assemble a meal out of a handful of sides.
+However, if you’re hungry and not in the vicinity of a more vegan-friendly restaurant, you can assemble a small snack out of a handful of sides while you wait for your next meal.

 KFC may no longer offer corn on the cob, but you can opt for the sweet kernel corn instead, which is made with just corn and nothing else.
-Add this dairy-free side dish and you’ll be well on your way to compiling a vegan-friendly meal that won’t leave you feeling hungry.
+Add this dairy-free side dish to your order for a helping of hearty veggies.

 A couple of years ago, KFC replaced its much-loved potato wedges with a new, starchy option: the Secret Recipe Fries.
 These crispy fries are seasoned with onion, carrot, and tomato powder as well as sea salt and a touch of MSG.
-They add some much-needed carbs to a vegan meal consisting of a bunch of side dishes.
+They add some much-needed carbs to accompany your side of sweet corn.

 You won’t have to settle for just water (though, no shade if that’s what you want).
 The vegan drink options include Capri Sun Fruit Punch, Pepsi, Mountain Dew, Dr. Pepper, Sierra Mist, Lipton Brisk Teas, and Sobe Lifewater, as well as Tropicana lemonade, fruit punch, and Twister.